 Patient Appreciative of Referral

 Several hours later, Nathan called my office to thank me.
-The hospital physician had diagnosed a thrombus in the popliteal artery and in the posterior tibial artery, and he was admitted to the hospital for anticoagulant therapy.
+The hospital physician had diagnosed a thrombus in the popliteal vein and in the posterior tibial vein, and he was admitted to the hospital for anticoagulant therapy.

 Interestingly, after the fact, the patient learned of a family history of DVT.
 His father and uncles had also experienced thrombus formation but had not informed him of that family history.
 Genetic variants causing either an excess of a prothrombotic factor or a deficiency in an antithrombotic factor can lead to a greater risk of developing DVT and should be included in the family history inquiry.